 ADVOCATE!
 WE NEED YOUR VOICE!

-Carnegie Library of Pittsburgh relies on State funding to provide critical services to our community such as early learning programs for children, job search assistance and computer and Internet access.
+Carnegie Library of Pittsburgh relies on State funding to provide critical services to our community such as early learning programs for children, engaging out-of-school time for teens, job search assistance and computer and Internet access.

-Please take a moment to contact your state legislators and Governor Wolfe's Office to urge them to make a stronger investment in library services in the final 2015-16 budget.
+Please contact your state legislators and Governor Wolf's office by calling, mailing, or emailing by clicking here, to urge them to make a stronger investment in library services in the final 2016-17 budget.

-Thank you for your support and dedication to Carnegie Library of Pittsburgh!
+Thank you for being an advocate for Carnegie Library of Pittsburgh!

 Turn your passion for the Carnegie Library of Pittsburgh into action!